mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## April 2023 {#apr-2023}

 * Adobe Experience Manager Assets Essentials and Adobe Stock have been added to the multi-solution integration page.
 [Read more](../start/ajo-integrations.md)
-* The warning on multilevel email subdomains not being allowed has been removed as they are now supported.
+* The warning on multi-level email subdomains not being allowed has been removed as they are now supported.
 [Read more](../configuration/delegate-subdomain.md)

 ## March 2023 {#march-2023}